-GGT, one of the blood tests, comes from the abbreviation of “Gamma Glutamyl Transferase” and is commonly used to diagnose liver and pancreatic diseases.
+GGT, one of the Blood tests, gets its name from the abbreviation of “Gamma Glutamyl Transferase” and is commonly used to diagnose Liver and Pancreatic Diseases.

 What is GGT ?

-What Does GGT Elevation Mean in Blood Test ?
+What Does GGT Elevation Mean in a Blood Test ?

-The GGT elevation is seen in the following situations;
+The GGT elevation can be seen in the following situations;

 Smoking (10% increase in 1 package per day)